Ignite your passion and join the extraordinary team at Penrhos College where endless possibilities await.

 The successful applicants will have:

-- A Bachelor of Education or a degree qualification supported by a Post Graduate Diploma of Education.
+- Diploma of Teaching or a Bachelor of Education or a degree qualification supported by a Graduate Diploma of Education.

 The following essential criteria must be addressed in your cover letter: